It's in There

-It's in There… And It's Got To Come Out! is singer Kate Taylor's third album, released in 1979.
+It's in There… And It's Got To Come Out! is the third album by the American singer-songwriter Kate Taylor, released in 1979.

 It's in There failed to reach its public.
-After this release Taylor took a break from the music industry for the next two decades, during which time she appeared sporadically as a performer and back-up singer for various other artists, not releasing another album herself until 2003.
+After this release, Taylor took a break from the music industry for the next two decades, during which time she appeared sporadically as a performer and back-up singer for various other artists, not releasing another album herself until 2003.